EmileDevGit/nvim/README.md

 This is the basic config, it doesn't include any lsp / linter / formatter.
 It's mainly a quality of life basic setup for nvim.
 Checkout the `dev` branch to try out my current developpment build.

+## Dependencies
+Neovim 0.11+

+The following commands are ran on `Arch` using the `pacman` package manager, adapt them for your system.

+C compiler for lua ( usually included in basics package ): `sudo pacman -Sy install --needed base-devel`

+## Installation
+Clone this repo in `/~/.config/`

+Launch `nvim`

+Voilà!

+To uninstall, simply remove the `/~/.config/nvim/` directory.

 ## Plugins
 This config contains the following plugins